ewcross/42server/README.md

   * the PhpMyAdmin service
   * a MariaDB database

-This is a basic project, and uses localhost, as it is not online.
+This project is not online, and uses localhost.

 ## Usage